 Step 4: Maintain Angle

 Be careful to maintain the 15 to 20 degree angle as you pull the knife across the stone.
 Pressure should be firm, but gentle.
 The blade should glide smoothly across the stone as you pull.
+If you need help maintaining your angle, you can use an angle guide.

 Step 5: Finish Stroke and Repeat